 Have you ever wondered what happens when a winning bid doesn’t quite work out?
-The Pink Star diamond weighs in at almost 60 carats and was mined by De Beers in 1999, from a rough stone of 132.5 carats.
-Cutting the stone took over a year and a half and the stone was exhibited at both the Smithsonian National Museum of Natural History and London’s Natural History Museum.
+The Pink Star diamond weighs in at almost 60 carats was mined by De Beers in 1999, from a rough stone of 132.5 carats.
+Cutting the stone took over a year a half the stone was exhibited at both the Smithsonian National Museum of Natural History London’s Natural History Museum.
 It is one of the rarest jewels ever discovered.

 Auctioned in 2013, the Pink Star was bought by New York diamond cutter, Isaac Wolf, for a group of investors, for $83m.
 When the group defaulted on the payment, the Pink Star was returned to the auction house.
-Re-auctioned in 2017, Chow Tai Fook Enterprises, Hong Kong-based conglomerate, secured the diamond for over $71m and the chairman of the company renamed the stone ‘CTF Pink Star’.
+Re-auctioned in 2017, Chow Tai Fook Enterprises, Hong Kong-based conglomerate, secured the diamond for over $71m the chairman of the company renamed the stone ‘CTF Pink Star’.

 1. Wittelsbach-Graff Diamond

-With a rich and varied history, the Wittelsbach-Graff Diamond fetched over $80 million when it was purchased in 2011 by a member of the Qatari Royal Family.
+With a rich varied history, the Wittelsbach-Graff Diamond fetched over $80 million when it was purchased in 2011 by a member of the Qatari Royal Family.
 Discovered in the 1600s, in an Indian mine, Nawabs of Punjab was the diamond’s original owner.
-This diamond is also believed to have been owned by King Philip IV of Spain and to have formed part of the dowry of his daughter, Margarita Teresa, upon her engagement to Emperor Leopold I of Austria in 1664.
+This diamond is also believed to have been owned by King Philip IV of Spain to have formed part of the dowry of his daughter, Margarita Teresa, upon her engagement to Emperor Leopold I of Austria in 1664.

 London’s Luxury Jewellers & Pawnbrokers

-As London pawnbrokers since 1770, we’ve had over 250 years of offering loan and purchase valuations on some fabulous pieces of diamond jewellery, from producers like Cartier and Tiffany.
-We’ve been honoured to handle outstanding gemstones and rare pieces that are verging on priceless (we’ll always find a price).
+As London pawnbrokers since 1770, we’ve had over 250 years of offering loan purchase valuations on some fabulous pieces of diamond jewellery, from producers like Cartier and Tiffany.
+We’ve been honoured to handle outstanding gemstones, rare pieces that are verging on priceless (we’ll always find a price).
 It’s our experience that means we can let our clients receive up to £2m in 24 hours.
 We also have a stunning range of pre-owned jewellery, shop our collection online now.